yoyonel/ModernGL/docs/reference/buffer_format.rst

 float being 8 bytes wide, ie. a double.

 Buffer formats are used in the :py:meth:`Context.vertex_array()` constructor, as the 2nd component of the `content` arg.
-See the examples below.
+See the :ref:`example-of-simple-usage-label` below.

 Syntax
 ------